adamsussman/pydantic-enhanced-serializer/docs/expansions.md

 * An `Awaitable` (asyncio Future, Task or coroutine) that resolves to any of the above.

+**merge_fields_upwards**: Optional, default False.
+If true, the expander will attempt to merge items inside the object returned by expansion into the parent object.
+If false, then the name of expansion will become a key in the parent object with its value set to the expansion result.

+**response_model**: Optional subclass of `pydantic.BaseModel` the
+expanded object will be cast to.
+This is mainly used as a type hint by the pydantic JSON spec generator.

 If possible, multiple expansions in a single request that return awaitables will be coalesced for more efficient lookups (such as